securelay/securelay.github.io/README.md

 Another limit is imposed on how long POSTed data persists.

-Requests to all private paths are heavily rate-limited, say, at max 1 request per minute.
+Requests to all private paths are heavily rate-limited, say, at max 60 requests per minute.
+After a certain number of 429 responses 403 bans are imposed.
+[404s are also rate limited](https://github.com/fastify/fastify-rate-limit?tab=readme-ov-file#preventing-guessing-of-urls-through-404s).

 # Use cases
 - Forms